 We often use this plastic under-the-bed storage box for our sensory play, as it’s good size to hold a variety of materials, and shallow enough so the children can reach right in and explore.

-And then I popped in some things from the kitchen: bowls, pots and spoons.
+And then I popped in some loose parts from the kitchen: bowls, pots and spoons.

 This offers opportunities for scooping, filling and pouring, which are great for hand-eye co-ordination.
-And they’re a little invitation into some imaginary play.
+They’re also a nice invitation into some imaginary play.

 Then it’s over to the children.
 There’s no right or wrong way to play with a sensory tub really, it’s all about exploring.